HeliGandhi-Git/Git-and-Github-/README.md

 CLONE AND STATUS:-

 * clone: cloning or copy a repository on our local machine/laptop/pc.
-      -> git clone <-some link or your github repo/project  link->  (use this command in vscode terminal to get your github              repo files/folders in your gitdemo of vscode )
-      -> use cd <folder name > : to go inside your folder (in terminal) -> ls : to list files in that folder.
+      -> git clone <-some link or your github repo/project  link->  (use this command in vscode terminal to get your github repo files/folders in your gitdemo of vscode ) -> use cd <folder name > : to go inside your folder (in terminal) -> ls : to list files in that folder.
       -> ls -a : shows hidden files also.

 * status: displays the state of code.
       -> git status (in vscode terminal)

+  4 TYPES OF STATUS :-

+1. untracked : new files that git dosent  yet tracked
+2. modified : changed
+3. staged : file is ready to be commited
+4. unmodified : unchanged